-Your school leads for student safeguarding are Mrs J. Gill, Mrs E. Edmonds and Ms N. Murley.
+Your school leads for student safeguarding are Miss O McCourt, Mrs Mellefont, Ms N. Murley and Mrs Riddle.

 Provides information, advice and counselling for young people aged 11-25 years around issues such as housing, smoking cessation, contraception, sexual health, substance use, relationships and sexuality.